amd/ZenDNN/README.md

 Theoretically, for wheel files any Linux based OS with GLIBC version later than 2.28 could be supported.

 For C++ interface binaries, any Linux based OS with GLIBC version later than 2.28 could be supported.

+For TF-JAVA interface binaries, any Linux based OS with GLIBC version 2.33 and later could be supported.

 # Prerequisites
 The following prerequisites must be met for this release of ZenDNN: